nx-lr/32chars-js/README.md

 It's weird enough that you could write an entire valid JavaScript program or virtually any piece of text with as little as six characters.
 This project uses a substantial character pool of 32, which are the symbol and punctuation characters in ASCII, nothing more, nothing less.

-This program is a superset of jjencode in that regard and many concepts behind jjencode have also been adopted in VoidScript.
+This program is a superset of jjencode in that regard and many concepts behind jjencode have also been adopted in PunkScript.
 There is a single global variable (default `$`) which stores strings and functions, with a second storing the encoded input string as an obfuscated JavaScript expression.

 Both are essentially a substitution encoding that goes through two phases: initialization, where characters and substrings are assigned to values, and substitution, where the variables are used to construct back the input string.
 There might be a third phase, execution, which is done by passing the code (evaluating to a string) to the Function constructor to be executed as JavaScript.